FluuxIO/go-xmpp/README.md

 The library is designed to have minimal dependencies.
 For now, the library does not depend on any other library.

-## Example
+## Examples

+We have several [examples](https://github.com/FluuxIO/go-xmpp/tree/master/_examples) to help you get started using Fluux XMPP library.

-Here is a demo "echo" client:
+Here is the demo "echo" client:

 ```go
 package main